-Quantification of Enterobacteria and Clostridium spp. in sanitary conveyors belts of chicken cuts
+118 Quantification of Enterobacteria and Clostridium spp. in sanitary conveyors of chicken cuts

 The results of Clostridium spp. quantification showed a variation among the studied slaughterhouses.
 Only at first sampling, there was none bacterial multiplication in RCA.
-The highest score, 6,79x10 CFU.cm-2, was found before preoperational cleaning in the third sampling performed in the slaughterhouse SH1.

-Enterobacteria quantification also showed a variation among the visited slaughterhouses and the highest score, 9,76x10 CFU.cm-2, occurred before preoperational cleaning in the third sampling performed in the slaughterhouse SH1, same as the Clostridium spp. results.
+The highest score, 6,79x103 CFU.cm-2, was found before preoperational cleaning in the third sampling performed in the slaughterhouse SH1.
+Enterobacteria quantification also showed a variation among the visited slaughterhouses and the highest score, 9,76x103 CFU.cm-2, occurred before preoperational cleaning in the third sampling performed in the slaughterhouse SH1, same as the Clostridium spp. results.
 There was no bacterial count in preoperational cleaning for the second sampling at SH2.

-The mean of Clostridium spp. colony count at SH1.S2 and at SH2.S1, in preoperational cleaning, decreased after the hygiene process, whereas in other samplings, it was noted an increase this mean.
+The mean of Clostridium spp. quantification at the second sampling on SH1 and at the first sampling on SH2, in preoperational cleaning, decreased after the hygiene process, whereas in other samplings, it was noted an increase of the mean.
 For the operational cleaning, there was a decrease in bacterial count after the hygiene process on establishment SH2.S1.